Storegga Slide: Impact on human populations

 At, or shortly before, the time of the Second Storegga Slide, a land bridge known to archaeologists and geologists as Doggerland linked Britain, Denmark and the Netherlands across what is now the southern North Sea.
 This area is believed to have included a coastline of lagoons, marshes, mudflats and beaches, and to have been a rich hunting, fowling and fishing ground populated by Mesolithic human cultures.

 Although Doggerland was permanently submerged through a gradual rise in sea level, it has been hypothesized that coastal areas of both Britain and mainland Europe, extending over areas which are now submerged, would have been temporarily inundated by a tsunami triggered by the Storegga Slide.
 This event would have had a catastrophic impact on the Mesolithic population at the time.
-It is estimated that up to a quarter of the Mesolithic population of Britain lost their lives.
+It is estimated that up to a quarter of the Mesolithic population of Britain was killed.

 A 2021 study found that about 370 miles of Scotland's northern and eastern coastline were affected, with water encroaching 18 miles inland.
 With present-day populations and sea levels, a similar event today could devastate and destroy seafront and port areas of Arbroath, Stonehaven, Aberdeen, Inverness, Wick, and Montrose.

 While the tsunami caused by the Second Storegga Slide would have been devastating for those within the run-in zone, ultimately the tsunami was neither universally catastrophic nor the reason behind the inundation of the last vestiges of Doggerland.